-The powers of the Board of Directors and the rules governing its operation are set out in the Commercial Code (Articles L. 22-10-3 to L. 22-10-17) and in Articles 10 to 16 of the by-laws of the company.
+The powers of the Board of Directors and the rules governing its operation, and the role of the Censor, are set out in the Commercial Code (Articles L. 22-10-3 to L. 22-10-17) and in Articles 10 to 16 of the by-laws of the company.

-Directors shall be informed of these legal and statutory provisions and of these Rules of Procedure and Annexes and shall ensure they are respected.
+Directors or Censors shall be informed of these legal and statutory provisions and of these Rules of Procedure and Annexes and shall ensure they are respected.